gobysec/GobyExtension/README.md

  - Event Notifications

 ### Extension workbench
-The extension workbench is the view entry point that user can customized, it can enhance the function of goby.
-For example, you can add new button on the pop-up window.
-By clicking the corresponding button.
-You can also import specify IP from other location, adding buttons on the banner list interface, or sending HTTP packet to current IP, even create a custom HTML page for easy use.
+The extension workbench is the view entry point that user can customize, it can enhance the function of goby.
+For example, you can add new button on the pop-up window to import specified IP from other location, add buttons on the banner list interface to send HTTP packet to current IP, or create a custom HTML page for easy use.

 Inspiration
  - Customize the operation buttons and interactive behaviors at the top of the scan pop-up window
  - Customize the operation buttons and interactive behaviors of the banner list of the IP details page
  - Use "goby.showIframeDia" method to display custom page content

-### Limit
+### Limitations
 The extension does not have permission to access the underlying DOM of the goby UI, and it is forbidden to add custom CSS and HTML fragments to the goby UI.

 ## Common functions